SIGSIM PADS 2019 Computational Results

 - Provide a script for every figure or table of the paper that contains results that shall be replicated.

 - For performance experiments additional scripts are required that record the time in a text file and describe your execution platform in detail.

 - Please submit the above information, plus scripts, plus artifacts, plus any other information you find helpful in replicating the computational results and evaluating the artifacts as supplementary material.

-The RC will consist of about 20-25 members, mainly graduate students, postdocs, and researchers, identified with the help of the PADS Steering Committee and Program Committee.
+The Reproducibility Committee (RC) consists of mainly graduate students, postdocs, and researchers, identified with the help of the PADS Steering Committee and Program Committee.